mirkoBastianini/Midi-Pedalboard-with-Arduino/README.md

 If you want you can see the picture in <b>img/amplitube.jpg</b>.
 In my case i've inserted a delay.
+And you can see the final result of my pedalboard looking in <b>img/finalresult.jpg</b>.

 Enjoy!